 You will be provided with additional knowledge and skills necessary to work in a hospital acute-care environment, working with patients/clients who are acutely ill but stable.

-Training in Acute Care Skills increases your awareness of changes in health status, treatments and interventions, and the process of, and skills required in, the delegation of tasks.
+This program builds on the foundational knowledge, skills and attitudes developed in the Health Care Assistant (HCA/RCA) program.
+It increases your awareness of changes in health status, treatments and interventions, and the process of, and skills required in, the delegation of tasks.
 Clinical practice in a hospital acute-care setting will provide you with opportunity to become more comfortable and confident working in a health care environment that is dynamic, and fast-paced.

 Program Length: 120 hours over 10 weeks consisting of 10 class days and a 2 week (8 days/48hours) full-time instructor-led clinical practicum in an acute care setting.

 There are two units in the acute care skills certificate program:

 - Unit B - Acute Care Clinical Practice